telus/tds-core/src/components/Typography/DisplayHeading/DisplayHeading.md

 #### Usage criteria

 - Display Heading outputs an `h1` tag.
-- Use as an overlay for a splash or hero heading.
+- Use as an overlay on hero, or headline blocks.